Frequently Asked Questions

 Q. What happens if I want to take a long break?
 Suppose I have family or work commitments?

 You can take a long break of up to 18 months to 2 years without even contacting us.
+The Equine First Aid course however, is slightly different offering only 6 months break and a maximum of 1 year with no contact.

-Providing you contact us every 18 months to two years the course will remain open for you.
+For the majority of courses, providing you contact us every 18 months to two years the course will remain open for you.
 However, you must have contacted us and requested at least one course file within the last 18 months/2 years.

 If you leave it longer than 2 years, we will require a re-instatement fee to set it running again.